davy7125/polyphone/en/manual/soundfont-editor/configuration-summaries.md

 The configuration summaries provide an overview of all elements contained in a soundfont.
-They are accessible via the headers :guilabel:`Samples`, :guilabel:`Instruments` and :guilabel:`Presets` in the [tree](manual/soundfont-editor/tree.md), and allow the visualization of their corresponding elements.
+They are accessible via the headers :guilabel:`Samples`, :guilabel:`Instruments` and :guilabel:`Presets` in the [tree], and allow the visualization of their corresponding elements.

 Information gathered in these pages can be used to support inspections within large soundfonts.